- Accessing the New Visualization Canvas

 NEW: Visualizations can now be created from derived views!

 Creating a visualization of your data is easy!
-Simply log in with your Socrata account, which will allow you to create and save new visualizations.
+Simply log in with your Data & Insights account, which will allow you to create and save new visualizations.
 Then, from the landing page for a dataset, simply click on the Visualize button and select Create Visualization.

 Or, from the data table page of a dataset or view, click the green Visualize tab and click on Launch New Visualization.
 This will open a new page where you can begin building your visualization!

 To the left of the page, there are four menu buttons: Data, Axis, Presentation, Legends & Flyouts (from top to bottom).
 Along the top of the editor, you'll see the visualization types: Bar Chart, Column Chart, Pie Chart, Timeline Chart, Histogram, Combo Chart, Scatter Chart, Map, and Calendar (from left to right).